sccn/labstreaminglayer/docs/info/user_guide.rst

 Outlets
 =======
-An outlet may use either IPv4, or IPv6, or both IP stacks in parallel.
+An :term:`Stream Outlet` may use either IPv4, or IPv6, or both IP stacks in parallel.
 In the latter case some of the sockets and threads are duplicated.

-The main outlet class is :class:`lsl::stream_outlet`.
+The main outlet class is :cpp:class:`lsl::stream_outlet`.

 UDP Service Discovery
 ---------------------